I Got Sweat Botox In An Attempt To Smell Better

 Do Botox injections for sweat work for everyone?

-According to both Dr Betteridge and Dr Sadideen, this can be a life changing treatment.
-With the reduction of sweat and odour also comes a reduction of insecurity and anxiety, which in turn can boost self-confidence.
+According to both Dr. Betteridge and Sadideen, this can be a life-changing treatment.
+With the reduction of sweat and odor also comes a reduction of insecurity and anxiety, which in turn can boost self-confidence.